rwxrob/notes/Cycling/Body composition first.md

 Power does not matter if I'm hauling 15% more body mass than the competition.
 All the pros prove this over and over.
 In fact, wanna get fast immediately in Zwift which *only* looks at watts per kilo?
 Lose weight.

+At the end of the day it's just physics.
+Put the same power in something that weighs less and it will travel faster.
+This is obviously why horse-racing jockeys and cycling classics pros like Tadej have 5% body fat and weigh 68 kilos even though they are 175 cm tall.

-It's super easy to get sucked into all the hype and media out there related to competitive cycling that applies to trained riders with under 10% body fat.
-Pros like Tadej have 5% and weigh 68 kilos even though they are 175cm tall.
+But most people are not anywhere close to those numbers when they pick up cycling.
+It's super easy to get sucked into all the hype and media out there related to competitive cycling that applies to trained riders with under 10% body fat—especially for those who *once were* competitive endurance athletes and have lost their way, like me.
+We immediately focus on everything about power and intensity to increase our power to get fast when, in fact, that intensity might just be making us even slower.

+Cortisol, produced by stress, makes you fat in the worst way.
+It also tanks testosterone production.
+Guess what

 The Cyclist's Training Bible and Coggins stuff, all of it assumes a level of fitness that most people coming to cycling just won't have—even if they had it at one time during their live.
 There is almost zero discussion of what a person with an "overweight" BMI can do, not a chapter discusses this at all.

 The assumption is always that the person looking to train for performance already has a normal amount of fitness and body fat.
 It can make people who have never had that—or lost it—feel excluded and ignored.
 This is exacerbated by pros making jokes about [MAMILs](MAMIL%20-%20Middle-Age%20Men%20In%20Lycra.md) who actually are doing really well given all that life demands of them outside of their "hobby" no matter how passionate they are.